NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgSharpenInvDiff.rst

 |pluginIcon|

-*This documentation is for version 2.0 of SharpenInvDiff.*
+*This documentation is for version 2.0 of SharpenInvDiff (net.sf.cimg.CImgSharpenInvDiff).*

 Description
 -----------